 Combine the sauce with the cooked pasta and stir until well combined.
 Top with more fresh basil, and sprinkle of cashew parmesan and additional red pepper flakes if desired.

+What’s the difference between pomodoro and marinara?
 If you look just at the ingredients of pomodoro sauce and marinara sauce, they are virtually the same.
 However, the difference is in the consistency.
 Marinara sauce is generally chunkier whereas pomodoro sauce is smooth.

 The smooth texture of pomodoro sauce is one of the reasons I love it so much.
-If you prefer a chunkier sauce, you can leave the onion/garlic mixture out of the blender when you process the tomatoes and the rest of the ingredients, or add some fresh chopped tomatoes to the sauce once it is prepared.
+However, if you prefer a chunkier sauce, you can leave the onion/garlic mixture out of the blender when you process the tomatoes and the rest of the ingredients, or add some fresh chopped tomatoes to the sauce once it is prepared.

 I used gluten free pasta for this recipe, which “attaches” to sauce differently than traditional pasta does.
 Gluten free pasta can become a bit dry over time, but there is plenty of sauce to add in case that happens.